 What makes this different from scraping GitHub for code training data?

 Three things.
-First, our codebases are private — the code has never appeared in any public dataset, so training on it adds genuine capability rather than reinforcing patterns the model already learned from pre-training data.
-Second, GitHub code skews heavily toward tutorials, academic projects, and clean examples.
-Our codebases are from real production systems with the complexity, legacy decisions, and hard engineering tradeoffs that real software contains.
+First, our codebases are private — the code has never appeared in any public dataset, so training on it adds genuine capability.
+Second, GitHub code skews heavily toward tutorials and clean examples; our codebases are from real production systems with the complexity and hard engineering tradeoffs that real software contains.
 Third, we extract the reasoning context — commit messages, review comments, bug reports — that explains why code was written the way it was.
-That reasoning signal is invisible when you only have the code itself.

 Do buyers get access to the underlying codebase?

 No. Buyers receive the task dataset — the structured instruction-response pairs extracted from the codebase.
 The underlying codebase remains private and is not transferred.
-This is intentional: the value is in the high-quality training tasks, not in the raw code.
-It also means we can maintain the exclusivity of the source across multiple buyers — each buyer gets the same tasks, but none have access to the proprietary codebase that generated them.
+This maintains exclusivity and protects the source.
+The value is in the high-quality training tasks, not the raw code.

 What format do CodeData tasks ship in?

-How is code quality and response accuracy verified?
+How is quality and response accuracy verified at 50,000+ codebase scale?

 Can I request tasks focused on a specific language or domain?